Putting in a ventilation system to your home can keep indoor air from becoming stale and control humidity levels.

-VOCs can be expelled by things in your home, such as building materials, flooring or furniture.
+VOCs can be expelled by items in your home, such as building materials, flooring or furniture.
 They can also be detected in some air fresheners and scented candles.
-Heightened VOCs can lead to respiratory irritation, headaches and dizziness, among other issues.
+Increased VOCs can lead to respiratory irritation, headaches and dizziness, among other problems.

-Many scientific studies have learned respiratory diseases, asthma and other health conditions are linked to bad indoor air quality.
-Allergies can also be aggravated by indoor air quality troubles.
+Multiple scientific studies have learned respiratory diseases, asthma and other health conditions are linked to bad indoor air quality.
+Allergies can also be aggravated by indoor air quality issues.

 10 Signs Your Home has Poor Indoor Air Quality

-If your family has conditions that are bad at home and get better when you leave, you may be struggling with indoor pollution.
+If your family has conditions that are bad at home and go away when you leave, you may be struggling with indoor pollution.
 You should also talk to your doctor if you’re worried about your health.